vidya987/mypracticemlpproject/WEEK2.md

   * Create Trello  Project Board for all the work to be done in Week #2
     * Create  task for database design changes
        * A "Card" should  be included to describe the below task in the Sprint Backlog (board)
-          * Task : "Create a database design for the leave management application", and
+          * Task : "Create a database design for the canteenmanagement application", and
           * Ticket Number (manually typed) shoudld be included as prefix in the Task
        * A "Card" should be included to describe the below task in the Sprint Backlog
-          * Task: "Change the model/Employee java class for the columns identified"
+          * Task: "Change the model/Menu java class for the columns identified"
        * A "Card" should be incldued to desribe the below task in the Sprint Backlog
-          * Task: "Change the persistence/Employee DAO/mapper java classes for the new attributes"
+          * Task: "Change the persistence/Menu DAO/mapper java classes for the new attributes"
           * Ticket Number (manually typed) shoudld be included as prefix in the Task
        * A "Card" should be incldued to desribe the below task in the Sprint Backlog
           * Task: "Change the Util.CliMain java class for the new attributes"